Global Health Project

 Examples of Global Health Projects completed by UI Global Health Studies certificate students.

 Global Health Project Preapproval Form and Proposal Instructions

 The Global Health Project requires approval by the GHSP Faculty Director and supervision by an approved faculty mentor.
 Students submit their Preapproval Form and Proposal to the Global Health Studies Program by November 1 (for spring projects), and by March 15 (for summer or fall projects).

-PLEASE NOTE: Any international experience which involves "human subjects" must be reviewed by the University of Iowa Institutional Review Board (IRB) prior to the initiation of the project.
+PLEASE NOTE: Any Global Health Project which involves "human subjects" must be reviewed by the University of Iowa Institutional Review Board (IRB) prior to the initiation of the project.
 Proof of the determination/ review process must also be submitted to the Global Health Studies Program before the international experience proposal can be approved.
 Read a summary of the IRB process on the International Programs website.
 For all questions contact the IRB at 319/335-6465; or complete the IRB determination form to find out if your research meets the definition of human subjects research.

 The Global Health Studies Program is in no way responsible for, nor has control of, the content of any external websites nor do we endorse any commercial products, services or websites.
 You should always research any opportunity thoroughly.